shahid129/my-sub-my-way/README.md

 - The user to be given option, that if they would like to order more sub.

 ## Design

+### Why I chose this project
+When it comes to building and designing a project, the first question that comes to my mind is, what am I going to build? when I googled for ideas it gave me millions of options and ideas that I could do.
+Games like tic tac toe, hangman, battleship, guess the number, and building a calculator are great options.
+I thought of making a hangman game.
+When I started building hangman, I found myself in a state of lost.
+The codes of these games are easily available all over the internet and I found myself looking for a solution all the time.
+This is when I said I need to build something by myself.
+I need to sweat my brain because that's the only way to learn something.
+That is when I came with the idea of building this project.
+The project calls an API to send and receive data and it manipulates those data to display required information to the user.

+### Basic Design
 Basic design of the game was built using the lucidchart website.
 The logic of the game was implemented in the chart.
 Once I was satisfied with the logic, I started to code.
 I tried not to use too many colors and make the terminal look messy.
 The colors used are as follows: